-Random allocation: You will be randomly allocated by the NFER to one of the three approaches to be used with each of your Year 7 classes twice per week for the first ten weeks of the summer term 2024.
-This means that teachers at your school may be asked to use different approaches.
-It is very important that you do not switch approaches with another teacher in your school.
+Random allocation: Teachers will be randomly allocated by the NFER to one of the three approaches to be used with each of their Year 7 classes twice per week for the first ten weeks of the summer term.
+This means that teachers in the same school may be asked to use different approaches.
+It is very important that teachers do not switch approaches with another teacher in their school.
 This is to ensure that we can properly understand the impact of each approach.

-Follow-up data: You will be asked to administer a bespoke English writing test (30-40 minutes), devised by NFER, to participating pupils towards the end of the summer term.
-You will also be asked to undertake a short assessment (20-30 minutes) with your class(es) halfway through the term, based on teaching up to that point, and to provide the results to NFER.
+Follow-up data: Teachers will be asked to administer a bespoke English writing test, devised by NFER, to participating pupils towards the end of the summer term.
+Teachers will also be asked to undertake a short assessment (20-30 minutes) with their class halfway through the term, based on teaching up to that point, and to provide the results to NFER.
 It is important to have assessment data for every participating pupil in the trial.
-NFER will share the results from the assessments with your school.
-Further details on this will be communicated with the head of English.
+NFER will share the results from the assessments with each participating school.

-Evaluation materials: You will be asked to complete a short survey before the summer term and another survey at the end to give your perspective.
-You will be expected to complete a brief online form each week on how frequently the approach was used in lessons.
+Evaluation materials: All participating teachers will be asked to complete a short survey before the summer term and another survey at the end to give their perspective.
+Teachers will be expected to complete a brief online form each week on how frequently the approach was used in lessons.

-You and your head of English may also be invited to take part in case studies where NFER researchers will visit the school to observe delivery of their assigned approach to inform contextual understanding.
-The visits would also gather views from teachers and pupils on the approaches being piloted and their experience of being part of the trial.
+Some teachers and heads of English departments will also be invited to take part in case studies where NFER researchers will visit the school to observe delivery of their assigned approach to inform contextual understanding.
+The visits will also gather views from teachers and pupils on the approaches being piloted and their experience of being part of the trial.